aragon/protocol/docs/5-data-structures/3-dispute-manager.md

 The dispute object includes the following fields:

 - **Subject:** Arbitrable instance associated to a dispute
-- **Possible rulings:** Number of possible rulings jurors can vote for each dispute
+- **Possible rulings:** Number of possible rulings guardians can vote for each dispute
 - **Creation term ID:** Identification number when the dispute was created
 - **Final ruling:** Winning ruling of a dispute
 - **Dispute state:** State of a dispute: pre-draft, adjudicating, or ruled